FACT CHECK: Did Cory Booker Defend Jared Kushner After Receiving Donations From Him?

 So Booker did not overtly oppose the removal of Kushner’s security clearance, but he did not support it either.
 In essence, he expressed a preference for an investigation, including the questioning of Kushner, but left open the possibility that he might subsequently support the removal of his security clearance.

+On 28 May 2017, Senator Dick Durbin declined to comment at all when asked about the allegations surrounding Jared Kushner, and the question of his keeping his security clearance, on Fox News Sunday.

+The following day, Representative Adam Schiff — the ranking Democrat on the House Intelligence Committee — appeared on ABC’s This Week and supported a “review” of Kushner’s clearance, but not its immediate removal, although he did say he would support revoking it if Kushner was found to have been untruthful.
+The day after that, Senator Al Franken appeared on CBS This Morning and also stopped short of supporting the proposal.

-Now let’s take a look at Jared Kushner’s past contributions to Booker’s political campaigns.
+Now for a look at Jared Kushner’s past contributions to Booker’s political campaigns.

 Donations